 Every citizen of the European Union and the UK who live in Spain for more than 3 months, is obliged to request a Spanish residency certificate to have both the tax rights and obligations of Spanish citizens.
 This Spanish residency is nothing more than a temporary or permanent legal permit that authorizes you to live in the country.
 The Spanish residency has two versions, differentiating citizens from the European Union (A4 format or green card without photo) and non-EU citizens (blue or pink photo card), if you are a british expat living in Spain maybe you are more interested in our section spanish residency after brexit.

 Benefits of the Spanish Residency permit

-Having a Spanish residency permit gives you the same rights as any Spanish citizen, including free healthcare, free education for your children, the right to work, etc.
+Having a Spanish residency permit gives you the same rights as any Spanish citizen, including, education for your children, the right to work, healthcare, etc.